Caaz/caaz.github.io/vault/blog/funandgames-rimworld.md

 ---
 title: RimWorld
 summary: RimWorld is a game I have a love/hate relationship with, and here's why.
-draft: true
+draft: false
 date: 2025-01-01T17:39:55
-lastmod: 2025-01-04T21:12:10
+lastmod: 2025-02-18T19:15:51
 ---
 ## Heads up!
 This is the script of a podcast episode I recorded for the ["Fun" & Games Podcast](https://funandgames.libsyn.com/)!
-It's episode 356!
+[It's episode 356](https://funandgames.libsyn.com/side-quests-episode-356-rimworld-with-caaz)!
 ## Intro
 Hi, my name is Daniel, online I tend to go by Caaz, and professionally a web developer.
 But I'm also a hobbyist game developer, and part of my research while learning game development has been playing games, getting a good understanding of the design choices the developer's made to make their game fun.
 I figured coming onto this podcast would be a good chance to do that with a game I've grown to love, RimWorld